 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Avoid milk or dairy products while taking this medicine.
+- Do not have milk or dairy products while you are taking this medicine.

-- Do not drink alcohol while you are using this medicine and for at least one day after you stop taking it.
-Tell your doctor if you are also using disulfiram (Antabuse®) or have taken any in the last two weeks.
+- Do not drink alcohol while you are taking this medicine and for at least 3 days after you stop taking it.
+Tell your doctor if you are also using disulfiram or have taken any in the last 2 weeks.

 Warnings While Using This Medicine: